 Chief Diversity & Inclusion Officer for Faculty, Trainees and Students

-Associate Physician, Division of Women’s Health, Department of Medicine, Brigham & Women’s Hospital; Professor of Medicine, Harvard Medical School
+Associate Physician, Division of Women’s Health, Department of Medicine, Brigham and Women’s Hospital; Professor of Medicine, Harvard Medical School

 Kathryn Rexrode, MD, MPH